How do car insurance deductibles work?

 Learn more about how car insurance works.

-Higher deductible = Lower car insurance rate and higher out of pocket costs
+Higher deductible = Lower car insurance rate and higher out-of-pocket costs

-Lower deductible = Higher car insurance rate and lower out of pocket costs
+Lower deductible = Higher car insurance rate and lower out-of-pocket costs

-How will your deductible impact your price?
+How will your car insurance deductible impact your rate?

 Premium amounts are hypothetical.
 The change in premium based on changes in deductible amounts reflect Progressive's direct auto Ohio rate filing as of August 2019.
 View this table as an image.

 When do you pay a car insurance deductible?

 You pay your deductible any time you file a claim under a coverage that carries a deductible, assuming the damage is covered and costs more than your deductible amount.
 If your claim is approved, your deductible will typically be applied when your insurance company issues your payout.
 You generally don't have to write a check or make a payment to your insurer.
 They simply subtract your deductible amount from your claim's approved payout.
 Suppose you have a claim approved for $5,000, and your deductible is $250.
 In that case, your insurance company will issue you a check for $4,750.